 A New Opportunity for Turkey: The Brussels Effect

-The European Union (EU) member countries which could not respond quickly and simultaneously to the Covid-19 crisis caused to increase the perception of not being a geopolitical and economic power.
-However, Brussels has now become a center that sets the rules for the international business world.
-Thus, the EU not only determines which rules private companies will adhere to provide products and services to their citizens, but also becomes a key actor in the global economy by exporting policies and regulations to the countries outside the union, which is called as “Brussels Effect”.
+Brussels has now become a center that sets the rules for the international business world.
+The EU not only determines which rules private companies will adhere to provide products and services to their citizens, but also becomes a key actor in the global economy by exporting policies and regulations to the countries outside the union, which is called as “Brussels Effect”.

 The Brussels Effect provides an important framework for understanding the global power of the EU.
 That policies such as product safety, competition, environmental protection, and data security implemented by the EU Commission become international norms makes Brussels emerging as a hegemony that shapes global markets.

 The Brussels Effect comes to the fore in two ways.
 The first is through international companies changing their way of working.
 Since applying different business models in each country increases the costs, these international companies that have to change their production and operation strategies are also applying their new ways of working while operating in other countries.
 In this way, citizens of other countries have also started to receive products and services at the EU standards.
 Secondly, The Brussels Effect occurs as non-EU countries comply with the EU legislation with the demands of international companies.
 The international companies which offer products and services in non-EU markets according to EU legislation, demand that the governments in the countries they operate in harmonize their national regulations with the EU legislation.